 In 2016, he was presented with the NCI Director’s Innovation Award for his research, which he will continue to work on during his new position at Baylor.
 Dr. Ripley also wishes to continue to grow his mesothelioma program, translating lab work into clinical trials.

 Dr. Taylor Ripley is a highly trained and experienced mesothelioma specialist.
 His educational background includes studies at the following institutions:

 - Memorial Sloan-Kettering Cancer Center—Fellowship, Thoracic Surgery

 - Boston College—Other Training, Biochemistry

 Dr. Ripley trained in general cardiac and thoracic surgery, but is also interested in:

 - Robotic thoracic surgery

 - Metabolic profiling

 Dr. Ripley’s curiosity in robotic procedure or video-assisted operations stems from his interest in technology.
-Training with some of the best doctors in the world, Dr. Ripley has learned that many procedures are taxing on the patient—not only during surgery but also afterward.
+Training with some of the best doctors in the world, Dr. Ripley has learned that many procedures are taxing on the patient — not only during the surgery but also afterward.
 He hopes that the use of robotic systems can help to reduce recovery times by making smaller, more precise incisions than a non-robotic operation.

 This is particularly important with mesothelioma surgeries, as these tend to be incredibly invasive and can take up to a month of recovery.
 In the case of elderly patients or veterans, the recovery period can be almost as dangerous as the operation itself.
 With the help of technology, Dr. Ripley aims to eliminate this concern.